Canagliflozin / Metformin Dosage

 -Store in the original container to protect from moisture

--This drug should not be used in patients with type 1 diabetes mellitus or for diabetic ketoacidosis
+-This drug should not be used in patients with type 1 diabetes mellitus or for the treatment of diabetic ketoacidosis

 -Correct volume depletion prior to initiating treatment